Use Case

 Tracing formula precedents

 Select any cell and open the Trace panel.
-A navigation pane shows the cell's location on the sheet; below it, an AI-generated explanation describes what the formula is doing in plain language.
+A navigation pane shows the cell’s location on the sheet; below it, an AI-generated explanation describes what the formula is doing in plain language.
 Press Enter to step into the full precedent tree and navigate branch by branch.
-Toggle between array, values, and labels views to interrogate the logic at whatever depth the review requires.
+Toggle between range, values, and labels views to interrogate the logic at whatever depth the review requires.

-Switch to the Audit tab to run an error check across the worksheet.
-Unlike Excel's built-in checks, which are limited to surface heuristics, Tracelight evaluates every cell from first principles - determining whether each formula achieves what it was intended to do.
+Switch to the Model Review tab to run an error check across the worksheet.
+Unlike Excel’s built-in checks, which are limited to surface heuristics, Tracelight evaluates every cell from first principles — determining whether each formula achieves what it was intended to do.
 Live checks run continuously in the background, surfacing hard-coded values, complex formulas, and Excel errors as they arise.
 Browse each flag and decide whether to fix or accept it.

 Using the chat to build